 All my life, this world denied my very existence.
 I conformed so that I would not be judged, hurt or out-casted more than I already was.
 I knew that people like me were not liked, and were feared, and prejudiced against.
 Worse, Implicit prejudice is a very, very real thing, even among those who claim to not be judgmental towards people like me.

-By honoring my true self now, I appear a gay man, and as a man without the same genitals as a typical cisgender man.
+By honoring my true self now, I appear a gay man, and as a man without the same genitals as a typical dyadic man or cisgender man.
 I also continue to appear a racial minority, a person with autism spectrum disorder and a rare medical condition too.
 At one time I was also “too thin”, “too fat”, “too sick”, and also used a wheelchair and a cane.
 Needless to say, this life has taught me about the many shades of prejudice.

 All these things that divide me from those of privilege in this world: my race, my intersex condition, and my medical problems, turns me into a person who is targeted and who has been harmed in countless ways.